gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 When English grammar dictates the use of different spelling for multiple items than for a single item, you specify the plural spelling followed by a comma and then the singular spelling.
-In the example above, the Digital Archive software found multiple residents, but if there was only one, the group name would have been `Resident`.
+In the example above, the Digital Archive software found multiple residents and used the group name `Residents`, but if there was only one, the group name would have been `Resident`.

 ## Advanced Features

-Most relationships types are defined by specifying only names, labels, and rules, but to utilize the software’s capabilities for displaying indirect relationships, and genealogies, you need to specify *directives* for certain relationships.
+Most relationship types are defined by specifying only names, labels, and rules, but to utilize the software’s capabilities for displaying indirect relationships, and genealogies, you need to specify *directives* for certain relationships.